enjee1/word_builder/README.md

 # word_builder

-A project that uses the Merriam-Webster dictionary and thesaurus APIs to model word entries into Java objects.
+A simple web service using the Merriam-Webster dictionary and thesaurus APIs to model word entries into Java objects.

+Current features include:
+- Changing a seed word into